SCENE 01 / GAFFER LIGHTING TEAM

 Canadian gaffers and electric crews built around IATSE 891, 873, and 514 discipline

 Here is how the work lines up.
-Canadian lighting departments operate under the rigour of three of North America's strongest IATSE locals: 891 BC covering Vancouver's Hollywood-North production base, 873 covering Toronto's Pinewood, Cinespace, and CBC plant, and 514 covering Montreal's MELS Cité du Cinéma and the wider Quebec feature and series base.
+Canadian lighting departments operate under the care of three of North America's strongest IATSE locals: 891 BC covering Vancouver's Hollywood-North production base, 873 covering Toronto's Pinewood, Cinespace, and CBC plant, and 514 covering Montreal's MELS Cité du Cinéma and the wider Quebec feature and series base.

-Department structure often pairs the gaffer with a best boy electric, rigging gaffer on larger blocks, and a graduated team of lamp ops and generator ops trained through Vancouver Film School, Sheridan College, Ryerson (Toronto Metropolitan University), and the Quebec-side INIS / L'Inis film school pipelines.
+Here is how the picture comes together.
+Department structure often pairs the gaffer with a best boy electric, rigging gaffer on larger blocks, and a graduated team of lamp ops and power packs ops trained through Vancouver Film School, Sheridan College, Ryerson (Toronto Metropolitan University), and the Quebec-side INIS / L'Inis film school pipelines.

 FAQ